-Expected Results: Agencies/Applications assisted
+Expected Results: Agencies/Applications assisted - Develop partnerships with at least two specific organizations by 2012

 Program 1-3 Preservation of Affordable Units

 Conserve affordable units through the following activities:

 - Monitor the status of publicly-assisted projects that may become "at risk" of loss as affordable housing through personal contact by County staff with property owners at least annually. - When an affordable housing development is at-risk of converting, assist the owners in identifying resources, including funding, for the continued provision of affordable units. - Upon receipt of notice of a proposed conversion of assisted affordable housing, the County will contact Qualified Entities and encourage their involvement in the acquisition of the units. - Tenant Education The County will work with tenants of at-risk units and provide them with education regarding tenant rights and conversion procedures.
 The County will also provide tenants in at-risk projects information regarding Section 8 rent subsidies through HUD (special vouchers for existing tenants in Section 8 projects), the contracted Housing Authority/Glenn County HRA, and other affordable housing opportunities in the County.